ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/overview.markdown

   configuration and all collection-specific configurations, and the immediate implementation of them all.
   {WARNING: }

-  * All the revisions that pend purging will be permanently deleted, make sure your configurations do not trigger the removal of needed revisions.
+  All the revisions that pend purging will be permanently deleted.

+  * Make sure your configurations do not trigger the removal of revisions you may need.
-  * A sizeable database may contain numerous revisions pending purging, and enforcing configurations may require substantial server resources.
+  * A sizeable database may contain numerous revisions pending purging, and purging then all at once may require substantial server resources.
     Time this operation accordingly.
   {WARNING/}